openloli/flutter_allroundrefresh/README_EN.md

    ```

    >**Once you're done here, the benefits of accessing the flutter_allroundrefresh component are clear**
+   >
-   >1.Write / test the interface API data acquisition method (the author uses the dao concept in java, there is no use of bloc)
+   >- Write / test the interface API data acquisition method (the author uses the dao concept in java, there is no use of bloc)
+   >
-   >2.Write an item for a specific page
+   >- Write an item for a specific page
+   >
-   >3.Then the overall project includes: the framework build + dao layer + UI layer, whether it is personal development, or team development, the project is very clear, the division of labor and workload are well allocated (non-list page is about to adapt, And return page refresh issues)
+   >- Then the overall project includes: the framework build + dao layer + UI layer, whether it is personal development, or team development, the project is very clear, the division of labor and workload are well allocated (non-list page is about to adapt, And return page refresh issues)
+   >
+   >

 **Description**